Weile0409/CS224W-ML-with-graphs/README.md

   - There is not a general embedding that works for all KGs, use the table to select models
   - Try TransE for a quick run if the target KG does not have much symmetric relations
   - Then use more expressive models, e.g., ComplEx, RotatE (TransE in Complex space)

+### Lecture 13: GNNs for Recommender Systems
+- Recall@K as a metric for personalized recommendation
+- Why embedding-based models work
+- NGCF, LightGCN, PinSAGE